KonghaYao/rollup-web/README.md

     // 4.
 And try to Download them!
     extensions: [".tsx", ".ts", ".js", ".json", ".css"],

-    // if you want to see which file load，it could be helpful. log(url) {
+    // If you want to see which file load，it could be helpful. log(url) {
         console.log("%c Download ==> " + url, "color:green");
     },